-Nasal Surgery (rhinoplasty), also known as a "nose job," is surgery that reshapes the nose either for cosmetic or health reasons.
+Rhinoplasty, also known as nasal surgery or a "nose job," is surgery that reshapes the nose either for cosmetic or health reasons.
 Your nose is a focal point of your face and the goal of nasal surgery is to create a beautiful natural-looking nose that suits you and is in proportion to your other features.

 Specifically, nasal surgery can be done to correct structural problems, such as a large dorsal hump or a crooked nose, or to make more subtle changes to your nose's shape, size, and general appearance.
 It can also be done to reconstruct the nasal passageways in order to correct functional problems, such as a deviated septum that is causing breathing difficulties.